Find a Recipe!

 • Give everything a good stir to evenly distribute the cheese and basil.

-• Pour the pasta mixture into the baking dish.
+• Pour the mixture into the baking dish.
 Cover the dish with foil and bake for 30-40 minutes, or until the pasta is cooked through and the sauce is bubbling.

 Notes

-• Burrata: Since the burrata is softened by the heat of the pasta, be sure to work quickly while topping the pasta with it.
+• Burrata: Since the burrata is softened by the heat of the pasta, be sure to work quickly while topping the dish with it.
 You don't need to be completely even, just have good coverage over most of the dish.

 • Marinara Sauce: You can use a fresh sauce, such as my Italian Marinara, or your favorite bottled sauce.